vincentcai48/Translationeer/components/documentation/markdownfiles/docs7.md

 ## Accessing Test Mode

 Test Mode is accessible from the homepage.
 You have the option to pick a template to get started translating with.

+The path for test mode is `/test/[template]`.
+If [template] is "blank", then a blank document will be generated.
+If it is a Translationeer template name like "aenied", a document based on that template will be generated.